lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver.md

 ![universalReceiver function emits an event](/img/standards/lsp1/universal-receiver-event.jpeg)

-For example, **to mark the receiving of a specific token**, during a token transfer, the token contract can call the `universalReceiver(..)` function of the token recipient with:
+For example, **to notify the recipient that he is about to receive tokens**, during a token transfer, the token contract can call the `universalReceiver(..)` function of the recipient with:

 - bytes32 `typeId`: **Hash**('ERCXXXXTokenReceived')
 - bytes `data`: **packedData**(amount of token sent, the sender address, the block timestamp)